dedis/cothority/cisc/README.md

 the conodes.
 This will print an ID of your new skipchain, which is a 64-digit hex number.
 We'll need it later to join the skipchain from another device.
+When creating a new skipchain, a new block containing the name of the device and its public key (generated automatically) is created and stored in the skipchain service.

 ### Storing a key/value pair